QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/agile-scrum/index.md

 * to do everything to make your client happy 😊
 * allow changing the specifications  ✍️
-* frequently deliver a working software 💻
+* frequently deliver working software 💻
 * make sure that users and devs are working together 😏
 * always strive to do better 🧐
 * have a stable development speed 👌